 5. Dansko Women’s Pro XP Mule Shoe

-The Dansko Women’s Pro XP is a slip-on mule feature a 100% leather upper and tacky rubber sole.
+The Dansko Women’s Pro XP is a slip-on mule that features a 100% leather upper and tacky rubber sole.
 It’s available in a wide range of sizes and colors.
 Now before you actually buy this shoe, keep in mind that this footwear is meant to be worn loose in the heel.
 It’s a mule that should feel like a clog.

 It runs really long and wide and a bit heavy, but you can wear them out of the box.
 This shoe is also very breathable, and your naked feet won’t sweat in them.
 If you have wide and thick feet and having a hard time finding the right nurse shoe for you, well, look no further than this pair.